Computacenter profit falls on margin squeeze in Germany

-British IT company Computacenter Plc reported a four percent fall in profit for the full year as higher costs from new contracts ate into margins in the services business in Germany, its second-largest market by revenue.
+March 12 British IT company Computacenter Plc reported a 4 percent fall in profit for the full year as higher costs from new contracts ate into margins in the services business in Germany, its second-largest market by revenue.

 The company, which provides equipment and services and advises customers on IT strategy, said it expected performance in 2013 to be dependant on the speed of recovery from the "problem contracts" in Germany, which it said was unpredictable.

-Adjusted profit before tax fell to 71.3 million pounds (71.2 million pounds) in the year ended December 31 from 74.2 million pounds a year earlier.
+Adjusted profit before tax fell to 71.3 million pounds ($106.2 million) in the year ended Dec.
+31 from 74.2 million pounds a year earlier.

 Group revenue rose 2.2 percent to 2.9 billion pounds in constant currency.